Neck Pain Is Debilitating

-Most people think that neck pain results from sleeping in awkward positions during the night.
-When you consider that the neck is part of the larger body consisting of muscles, nerves, ligaments, and vertebrae/bones and sits between the head, shoulders and arms, you can see that neck pain can be a complex problem.
+When you consider that the neck consists of muscles, nerves, ligaments, and vertebrae/bones and sits between the head, shoulders, and arms, you can see that neck pain can be a complex problem.

 Symptoms of Neck Pain

 Every person is unique and has different experiences with neck pain.
 However, most people describe symptoms such as:

 - Muscle spasms and tightness

 - Decreased ability to turn the head from side to side